Bon Bons Chocolate Recipes

 Tips and Tricks for Making Homemade Chocolate Covered Cherries

 Dry the cherries.
-Drain the maraschino cherries by passing through a fine mesh strainer, then arrange on a paper towel (sheet of kitchen roll) to dry.
+Drain the maraschino cherries by passing them through a fine mesh strainer, then arrange on a paper towel to dry.
 It will prove difficult to wrap the fondant around the cherries if the fruit is too wet.

 Check for breaks.
 After enrobing the fondant centers, take a moment to scan for breaks or holes in the chocolate.
 The fondant centers must be completely coated, or the cherries will leak as the centers mature and liquefy.

 Flavor the fondant.
-Use more vanilla extract, use vanilla bean paste, or a touch of cherry extract.
-Or, for a stronger cherry taste, mix in 1/4 – 1 teaspoon of the maraschino cherry juice.
+Use more vanilla extract, more vanilla bean paste, or a touch of cherry extract.
+For a stronger cherry taste, mix in 1/4 to 1 teaspoon of the maraschino cherry juice.

 Use an enrobing fork.
-While an enrobing fork isn’t an absolute requirement for this recipe, it will make dipping the centers easier and will also allow you to create fun decorations in your chocolates.
-If you don’t have an enrobing fork, you can use a regular fork to dip the centers instead.
+While an enrobing fork isn’t an absolute requirement for this recipe, ti will make dipping the centers easier and will allow you to create fun decorations on the tops of your chocolates.
+If you don’t have an enrobing fork you can use a regular fork to dip the centers instead.

 Hand holding a homemade chocolate in a truffle cup